MohanaPriyanka/NewProject/pull_request_template.md

 - I have commented my code, particularly in hard-to-understand areas,
 - I have made corresponding changes to the documentation,
 - I have added tests that prove my fix is effective or that my feature works,
-- New and existing unit tests pass in  with my changes ("bundle exec rake"),
+- New and existing unit tests pass in  with my changes,
 - Title include "WIP" if work is in progress.

 -->